BishopFox/asminject/docs/examples-python-extract-and-decompile.md

 user      237465  [...] practice/dist/python_loop-with_library/python_loop-with_library
 ```

 The process is virtually identical to extracting content from a regular Python process.
-Transform the `recursive_marshal.py` script into a giant one-liner and then pass it to `asminject.py`, e.g.:
+Transform the `recursive_marshal.py` script (or `recursive_marshal.py`, for Python into a giant one-liner and then pass it to `asminject.py`, e.g.:

 ```
 # export PYTHONSCRIPT="`cat tools/python/recursive_marshal.py | sed -z 's/\n/\\\\n/g' | sed 's.".\\\\".g'`"